128technology/docs/docs/intro_getting_started.md

 ### Routing with Words
 To simplify routing, addressing, and access control, SVR uses the concept of “Routing with Words.”
 This is where services are described and communicated across the network in plain language, and aligned with the principles of Named Data Networking.
 In place of routes solely defined by IP addresses and CIDR blocks, SVR uses a URL-like Qualified Service Name (QSN) where service-based routes are described by name and carry a hierarchical multi-tenancy context.

-## Service and Topology Exchange Protocol (STEP)
-SVR defines the industry’s first control plane protocol designed specifically for service-based routing and topology: Service and Topology Exchange Protocol (STEP).
-STEP works to describe connectivity between all routers, exchanging details about each service and its status.
-In the simplest terms, STEP enables a truly global view of service, tenancy, and policy information.

 ## Session-Aware Data Plane
 The session-aware data plane makes dynamic forwarding and policy decisions based on SVR’s distributed service-centric control plane, the unique attributes and policies of sessions, and real-time network monitoring.
 SVR-based routers, deployed at network edges, transform a stateless L2 fabric or L3 network data plane into one that is fully session-aware.
 This is made possible through the combination of three features: session detection and control, waypoint setting, and session-based signaling (metadata).
 A session-aware data plane creates end-to-end route vectors that are: